sap-tutorials/abap-core-development/tutorials/abap-custom-ui-trust-cf/abap-custom-ui-trust-cf.md

 ### Get SAML metadata of SAP BTP subaccount

-To set up the trust from Identity Authentication to the subaccount you need the subaccount's SAML metadata.
+To set up the trust from Identity Authentication to the SAP BTP subaccount you need the subaccount's SAML metadata.

 ![Enter SAP BTP Trust Configuration and get metadata](btp-open-trust-config-get-metadata.png)

-1. Enter the SAP Business Technology Platform subaccount as an administrator and expand the **Security** area.
+1. Enter the SAP BTP subaccount's cockpit as an administrator and expand the **Security** area.

 2. Open **Trust Configuration**.